CamalichM/Portfolio_DS241/README.md

 It's mainly based on the programming language "R", which is mainly used for data tidying and analysis.

+Some of the work done in the repository includes NYC flight analysis, enrollment predictions, DC bikeshare examination for future decision-making, restaurant/hotel territorial calculations, etc.

-#### Some of the main skills demonstrated in the following portfolio are:
+#### The main skills demonstrated in the following portfolio are:

 -Visualizing data using ggplot2 (scatterplot, histogram, barchart, lineplot).